Fluffy White Chocolate Raspberry Rolls

 1. Roll out the risen dough into a rectangle and spread on the filling.

-1. Let them rise until doubled in size.
+1. Let them rise until doubled in size before baking.

 Close-up of iced cinnamon rolls topped with white frosting and sprinkled with heart-shaped pink and white sprinkles.
 The rolls are partially visible beneath the creamy layer in a baking dish.